 WARNING!
-Materials which may come into contact with the skin may cause allergic reactions to susceptible individuals.
+Materials which may come into contact with the skin could cause allergic reactions to susceptible individuals.
 In the case of irritation discontinue use.
-Replace the safety glasses if the lens becomes scratched or damaged.
-Eye protectors/safety glasses should be worn over standard ophthalmic spectacles may transmit impacts, thus creating a hazard to the wearer.
+If the lens becomes scratched or damaged, the goggles should be replaced.
+Eye protectors/goggles worn over standard ophthalmic spectacles may transmit impacts, thus creating a hazard to the wearer.